George Fox: The Restoration

 Parliament enacted laws which forbade non-Anglican religious meetings of more than five people, essentially making Quaker meetings illegal.
 Fox counselled his followers to violate openly laws that attempted to suppress the movement, and many Friends, including women and children, were jailed over the next quarter-century.
 Meanwhile, Quakers in New England had been banished (and some executed), and Charles was advised by his councillors to issue a mandamus condemning this practice and allowing them to return.
 Fox was able to meet some of the New England Friends when they came to London, stimulating his interest in the colonies.
 Fox was unable to travel there immediately: he was imprisoned again in 1664 for his refusal to swear the oath of allegiance, and on his release in 1666 was preoccupied with organizational matters – he normalised the system of monthly and quarterly meetings throughout the country, and extended it to Ireland.

-Visiting Ireland also gave him a chance to preach against what he saw as the excesses of the Roman Catholic Church, in particular the use of ritual.
-More recent Quaker commentators have noted points of contact between the denominations: both claim the actual presence of God in their meetings, and both allow the collective opinion of the church to augment Biblical teaching.
-Fox, however, did not perceive this, brought up as he had been in a wholly Protestant environment hostile to "Popery".
+Visiting Ireland also gave him the opportunity to preach against what he regarded as the excesses of the Roman Catholic Church, particularly the use of ritual.
+More recent Quaker commentators have noted points of contact between the two traditions: both claim the actual presence of God in their meetings, and both allow the collective discernment of the church to inform the interpretation of biblical teaching.
+Fox, however, did not acknowledge such similarities, reflecting the strongly anti-Catholic outlook common among many English Protestants of his time.

 Fox married Margaret Fell of Swarthmoor Hall, a lady of high social position and one of his early converts, on 27 October 1669 at a meeting in Bristol.
 She was ten years his senior and had eight children (all but one of them Quakers) by her first husband, Thomas Fell, who had died in 1658.
 She was herself very active in the movement, and had campaigned for equality and the acceptance of women as preachers.
 As there were no priests at Quaker weddings to perform the ceremony, the union took the form of a civil marriage approved by the principals and the witnesses at a meeting.
 Ten days after the marriage, Margaret returned to Swarthmoor to continue her work there, while George went back to London.
 Their shared religious work was at the heart of their life together, and they later collaborated on much of the administration the Society required.
 Shortly after the marriage, Margaret was imprisoned in Lancaster; George remained in the south-east of England, becoming so ill and depressed that for a time he lost his sight.